Skip to main content

 Are there different financial aid deadlines for transfer applicants?

-Yes, spring transfer applicants should file the financial aid application by November 1, and fall transfer applicants should file the financial aid application by March 1.
+Yes, spring transfer applicants should file the financial aid application by November 1, submitting the FAFSA as soon as they are able.
+Fall transfer applicants should file the financial aid application by March 1.

 What’s Carnegie Mellon’s FAFSA code?